 "synopsis" may belong to another edition of this title.

-Tristan Anne Borer is associate professor of government at Connecticut College.
+Tristan Anne Borer is professor and chair of the Government and International Relations Department at Connecticut College.

 "About this title" may belong to another edition of this title.